hessio/OnlineCharityShop/README.md

 </br>

-If click "Register" this is the page you are brought to   &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp;      If click "Signup" this is the page you are brought to
+If click "Register" this is the page you are brought to   &emsp; &emsp; &emsp; &emsp; &emsp;     If click "Signup" this is the page you are brought to

 </br>
 &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &nbsp; &nbsp; &nbsp; / &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &nbsp; &nbsp; &nbsp; \ </br>